christopheraaronhogg/chatbot/all-code.md

     customAnthropicKey = savedAnthropicKey || '';
 });

-// Function to auto-resize the input function autoResize() {
+function autoResize() {
+    // Store the current cursor position and scroll position const cursorPosition = this.selectionStart;
+    const scrollTop = this.scrollTop;
+    const viewportHeight = this.clientHeight;
+    const wasAtBottom = (this.scrollHeight - this.scrollTop === viewportHeight);

+    // Temporarily shrink the textarea to get the correct scrollHeight this.style.height = '0px';

+    // Get the scrollHeight and add a small buffer const scrollHeight = this.scrollHeight + 2;

-    this.style.height = 'auto'; // Reset height to auto to calculate the new height const newHeight = Math.min(this.scrollHeight, 150); // Set height to the scroll height, capped at 150px this.style.height = newHeight + 'px'; // Apply the new height
+    // Set the new height, capped at 150px const newHeight = Math.min(scrollHeight, 300);
+    this.style.height = newHeight + 'px';

+    // Force a minimum height of two lines const lineHeight = parseInt(window.getComputedStyle(this).lineHeight);
+    const minHeight = lineHeight * 2;
+    if (newHeight < minHeight) {
+        this.style.height = minHeight + 'px';
     }

+    // Show scrollbar only if content exceeds max height this.style.overflowY = scrollHeight > 150 ? 'scroll' : 'hidden';

+    // Restore the cursor position
+    this.setSelectionRange(cursorPosition, cursorPosition);

+    // Scroll handling
+    if (wasAtBottom || cursorPosition === this.value.length) {
+        // If we were at the bottom before resizing or the cursor is at the end,
-// Attach event listener to the input userInput.addEventListener('input', autoResize);
+        // scroll to the bottom
+        this.scrollTop = this.scrollHeight;
+    } else {
+        // Calculate if the cursor is now out of view const cursorY = this.scrollHeight - this.scrollTop - viewportHeight;

+        if (cursorY > 0 && cursorY < lineHeight) {
+            // If the cursor is just out of view, scroll to make it visible this.scrollTop = this.scrollHeight - viewportHeight;
+        } else {
+            // Otherwise, maintain the previous scroll position this.scrollTop = scrollTop;
+        }
+    }
+}

 document.querySelectorAll('.toggle-password').forEach(icon => {
     icon.addEventListener('click', () => {